-BIO-1

-Biological Monitor.
+BIO-1 Biological Monitor.
 Prior to issuance of encroachment permits or any site disturbance activities, the Los Osos Community Services District shall retain a qualified biological monitor.
 The biological monitor shall prepare and submit a biological monitoring plan for review by the Los Osos Community Services District.
-The monitoring plan shall detail the responsibilities of the monitor, including, but not limited to: oversee the installation of protective fencing around all areas identified by SWCA (2023) containing riparian habitat, critical habitat, wetlands, sensitive natural communities, and environmentally sensitive habitat areas; ensuring the use of heavy equipment and vehicles are limited to the existing roadways and defined staging areas/access points and that the boundaries of each work area are clearly defined and marked with visible flagging prior to project initiation; conducting regular inspections/site visits to verify construction activity location, conducting the worker awareness training required by BIO-2; managing preconstruction surveys required by BIO-12 are adhered to.
+The monitoring plan shall detail the responsibilities of the monitor, including, but not limited to: oversee the installation of protective fencing around all areas identified by SWCA (2023) containing riparian habitat, critical habitat, wetlands, sensitive natural communities, and environmentally sensitive habitat areas; ensuring the use of heavy equipment and vehicles are limited to the existing roadways and defined staging areas/access points and that the boundaries of each work area are clearly defined and marked with visible flagging prior to project initiation; conducting regular inspections/site visits to verify construction activity location, conducting the worker awareness training required by BIO-2; managing preconstruction surveys required by BIO-3 through BIO-11; and verifying best management practices required by BIO-12 are adhered to.